I was just poking around older posts and found this one from May 31st…

 If the process that has been intact for decades is to remain intact, the Vampire has received his invitation and is just awaiting the proper moment to enter the house.

-Subscribe to NFTRH Premium (monthly at USD $35.00 or a discounted yearly at USD $365.00) for an in-depth weekly market report, interim market updates and NFTRH+ chart and trade setup ideas.
-You can also keep up to date with actionable public content at NFTRH.com by using the email form on the right sidebar and get even more by joining our free eLetter.
-Follow via Twitter @NFTRHgt or StockTwits.
+For “best of breed” top down analysis of all major markets, subscribe to NFTRH Premium, which includes an in-depth weekly market report, detailed interim market updates and NFTRH+ dynamic updates and chart/trade setup ideas.
+You can also keep up to date with actionable public content at NFTRH.com by using the email form on the right sidebar.
+Follow via Twitter @NFTRHgt.